philippebonita/bonita-doc/md/database-configuration.md

 ## Database creation

-The first step in configuring Bonita with your RDBMS is to create a new database (i.e. a new schema).
+The first step in configuring Bonita BPM with your RDBMS is to create a new database (i.e. a new schema).

 To do so, you need a RDBMS user account that has sufficient privileges (i.e. privileges to create new schema).